Andrew Benintendi Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to surrender the fourth-fewest home runs in baseball (71 total, one per game).
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).

-- Heaney (4-4) gets the starting nod for the Rangers in his 14th start of the season.
-He's put together a 4.05 ERA in 66 2/3 innings pitched, with 70 strikeouts.
+- Eovaldi will try to earn his 10th win when he gets the start for the Rangers, his 15th of the season.
+He is 9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched.

-- The lefty last appeared on Thursday against the Los Angeles Angels, when he tossed 3 2/3 innings, allowing one earned run while giving up five hits.
+- His last time out was on Friday against the Los Angeles Angels, when the righty tossed seven innings, surrendering three earned runs while allowing five hits.

-- In 13 games this season, the 32-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.